Optimizing blood for life – solutions for improved quality of life and better health economy

 With our unique technology as a base, we are currently expanding into new interesting applications.
 In the area of transfusion medicine, we have recently launched a product intended to be used for donated plasma to produce universal blood plasma which can be given regardless of the recipient’s blood group, which means major improvements in logistics, safety and availability.

 The focus of our development work is now to develop new treatments for severe autoimmune diseases.
-The closest to launch is a specific treatment for rheumatoid arthritis (RA) – a disease that has affected around five million people in Europe.
+Our main focus is currently on the treatment of rheumatoid arthritis (RA) – a disease that has affected around five million people in Europe.